Revisiting Phase Stability and Superconductivity in Ca-H Superhydrides with Anharmonic Effects: 2. Results

 To compute the temperature–pressure phase diagram of the Ca–H system, we first performed an comprehensive machine-learning accelerated structure search for Ca$_8$H$_x$ ($32 \le x \le 48$) at 130 GPa and constructed the 0~K harmonic phase diagram in the 130–200 GPa range.
 Consistent with previous findings\cite{Ca8H46-Miao,Ca8H46-An}, Ca$_8$H$_{44}$, Ca$_8$H$_{45}$, and Ca$_8$H$_{46}$ become sequentially the most thermodynamically stable phases as pressure increases, culminating in the stabilization of Ca$_8H_{46}$ above 180 GPa.
 In contrast, CaH$_{6}$ remains metastable throughout, with an energy above the convex hull ($E_\mathrm{hull}$) of 20–26 meV/atom, which decreases with increasing pressure (Table~S1).

 Given hydrogen's high vibrational frequencies, zero-point energy (ZPE) corrections are critical for accurately assessing hydride stability.
 To this end, phonon calculations were carried out for the candidate Ca–H structures.
 These calculations revealed that Ca$_8$H$_{46}$ is dynamically stable only above 200 GPa, which is stricter than previously reported\cite{Ca8H46-Miao,Ca8H46-An}, possibly due to the use of more stringent computational parameters (Supplementary Section 3).
+The stability threshold is reduced to 130 GPa when anharmonic effects are considered.

 Therefore, ZPE corrections were applied only at 200 GPa.
 At this pressure, the energy of CaH$_6$ drops to just 7 meV/atom above the convex hull at 0 K. To further evaluate its finite-temperature stability, we calculated the Gibbs free energies, which show that CaH$_6$ becomes thermodynamically stable at temperatures above roughly 1900 K. However, this estimate is based on solid H$_2$ as the reference state, while H$_2$ is liquid above 800 K at 200 GPa.
 Consequently, the actual stability temperature of CaH$_6$ is likely even higher, and may exceed the experimental synthesis temperature ($\sim$2000 K).
 These findings highlight the limitations of harmonic approximations in explaining CaH$_6$ formation under experimental conditions.
 To gain a more comprehensive understanding of phase stability and transition features in the Ca–H system, we further include anharmonic effects in our study.